 Course plays alongside three ponds, around two baseball fields, beside meandering sidewalks and through wooded creek banks on far east side of popular multi-use city park.
 Moore Road dead ends into park from surrounding neighborhood, leading to parking adjacent to #9 basket and #10 tee where front nine and back nine loops converge.
 Course layout forms a horseshoe around parking lot with tangents extending along sidewalks out toward ponds.
 Restrooms available nearby at recreation center located west of course.

 Despite daunting water hazards on early holes #3-6, the overabundance of unimaginative longs plus the inclusion of paltry shorts makes this course feel monotonous after only one round; even more so with repeated plays.
-The few exceptions to the general lackluster design skew rather punitively with risky shots that heavily favor RHBH throwers and often prove more frustrating than challenging due to nearby threatening OB water from fairway to green.
+The few exceptions to the general lackluster design skew rather punitively with risky shots that heavily favor RHBH throwers and often prove more frustrating than challenging due to threatening OB water near several fairways and greens.

-Beginning players may feel overwhelmed by the OB water holes while experienced players may find the course lacking overall in variety and challenges.
-All will quickly tire of both repeatedly throwing uninspiring shots and fretting over losing discs in the pond despite best efforts and cautious play.
-I only recommend playing here for practice, to get in a quick round or as an occasional diversion.
+Beginning players may be overwhelmed by the OB water holes while experienced players may find the course lacking in variety and challenges.
+All will quickly tire of both repeatedly throwing uninspiring shots and fretting over losing discs in the pond despite best efforts or cautious play.
+The natural grass tees show little sign of wear which indicates just how seldom this course gets played.
+I only recommend playing here to practice field work, to get in a quick round or as an occasional diversion.

 Andrew Brown is a bit of a misnomer now as this course is actually located in Moore Road Park.
 Originally installed at Andrew Brown Park East in 1994 as a 9-hole course around ponds and a play area, the course was expanded, redesigned and eventually relocated farther east along Denton Creek to adjacent Moore Road Park which has its own entrance distinct from Andrew Brown Park East.